Further help...(click on blue text for web links)

 It is important you seek the support and help of your GP in all cases but if you need to speak to someone urgently about depression or anxiety call NHS Choices 111 Service and The Samaritans can help in times of crisis to provide a listening ear.
 The NHS have a list of Mental Health Help Lines with contact details of various organisations able to help you or provide information.
+The World Health Organisation has information about resources to learn about Mental Health.

 If you are a woman suffering from domestic abuse you can contact National Domestic Violence Helpline on 0808 2000 247.

+Are you worried about the men in your life?
 The Campaign Against Living Miserably (CALM) is a NEW award-winning charity dedicated to preventing male suicide, the single biggest killer of men under the age of 45 in the UK.
 Men who are in crisis may find supportive information on this website.

 BBC In the Mind (click here) featured a series of radio broadcasts in January and November 2016 about the experience of being in therapy.
 Why not listen on BBC i-player to find out if it might help you and make an initial appointment with me.
-Additional BBC Programmes have been transmitted in 2016 on TV covering wellbeing and mental health issues.

 For general reading about Mental Health The Guardian has a general website with links to news items and resources.
 The Reading Agency in partnership with the Society of Chief Librarians has lists of self-help books and mood-boosting books Reading Well Books.